zbalkan/osq-ext-bin/README.md

 6. Do we need to install the kernel component seperately?

 No. The extension executable is self sufficient.
-The kernel component is automatically installed/uninstalled with the load and unlaod of extension.
+The kernel component is automatically installed/uninstalled with the load and unload of extension.
 There are however situations when osquery doesn't un-install the extension very cleanly and the drivers may reamin loaded.